 — optional support for VHT link adaptation

 These VHT features, among other benefits, increase the maximum throughput achievable between two VHT STAs over that achievable using HT features alone.
 The VHT features are available to VHT STAs associated with a VHT AP in a BSS.
 A subset of the VHT features is available for use between two VHT STAs that are members of the same IBSS.
+A subset of the VHT features is available for use between two VHT STAs that have established mesh peering.

 The support for VHT transmit beamforming sounding and MU PPDUs in a VHT AP and more than one VHT

-STA on a VHT BSS enables the use of MU-MIMO.
-With MU-MIMO, the AP can create up to 4 A-MPDUs each carrying MPDUs destined for an associated MU capable STA and transmit the A-MPDUs simultaneously in separate space-time streams such that each recipient STA is able to demodulate the space-time streams carrying its A-MPDU.
-The simultaneous transmission of A-MPDUs in a single MU PPDU increases aggregate throughput over that which would be achieved by sending the A-MPDUs in separate SU PPDUs.
+STA enables the optional use of downlink MU-MIMO.
+With downlink MU-MIMO, the AP can create up to 4 A-MPDUs each carrying MPDUs destined for an associated MU capable STA.
+The AP uses Group Identifiers (GID) to signal potential recipient STAs.
+The AP transmits the A-MPDUs simultaneously in separate space-time streams such that each recipient STA is able to demodulate the space-time streams carrying its A-MPDU.
+The simultaneous transmission of A-MPDUs in a single MU PPDU provides a means to increaseaggregate throughput over that which would be achieved by sending the A-MPDUs in separate SU PPDUs.

 The use of certain HT features, such as RIFS, is not permitted for STAs operating as VHT STAs.
 References: